 We can’t get around the fact that online reviews are important.
-They’re not only good for your restaurant’s profit, SEO and reputation, but also as motivational boosts for you and your team.
+They’re good for your restaurant’s profit, SEO and reputation and motivational boosts for you and your team.
 Your best reviews will make you feel even better about doing what you love.

 All your hard work and careful planning is going to seem more worthwhile when guests can engage with you.
 Your online presence helps build a stronger community feeling around your restaurant.